myronsonos/automationkit/README.md

 ## Faster Classification of Issues
 One of the key philosophies behind the **Automation Kit** design is one of being able quickly and efficiently identify the nature of issues that come up during automation runs.
 The **Automation Kit** initially classifies errors into one of four categories:

-* **Configuration** - We identify configuration issues quickly and classify the so as configuration related issues so as to ensure that we don't waist time troubleshooting configuration related issues.
+* **Configuration** - We identify configuration issues quickly and classify them so configuration related issues so as to ensure that we don't waist time troubleshooting configuration related issues.
 * **Environment** - The **Automation Kit** performs an initial diagnostic scan of the automation landscape and all the resources declared to be necessary to run a series of tasks or tests in order to provide indications of environmental failures as early as possible.
 This is important to ensure that we do not generate noise in automation results that are not related to the automation tasks or tests that might fail.
 * **Error** - The **Automation Kit** classifies un-expected errors or errors that are not founded in an expectation of a result as an **Error** condition.
 This helps to ensure these errors are given an appropriate initial direction or indication that the issues is a problem in the automation code and not an issue in the code that is the target of the automation run.
 * **Failure** - The **AutomationKit** classifies failures that are associated with an expectation of behavior from a target under test as failures.
 This allows for the proper initial classification of an issue as being a problem that is likely failure in the target of the automation and the behavior or result it should have exhibited.